What Are the Best Scooters for 3 Year Olds?

 Should I get a mini micro deluxe for my 3 year old?

 It will very much depend on your child and your budget.
 The mini micro deluxe is designed for children between 2 and 5 years old and 80cm and 110cm high.
-What you are paying a premium for is that the scooter is lightweight, the adustable handlebar and the fact this scooter is known to last.
+What you are paying a premium for is that the scooter is lightweight, the telescopic adjustable handlebar that the can adjust to any measuement within the height range specified and the fact this scooter is known to last.
 It has excellent reviews spanning back the many years it has been on the market, so you know you really can't go wrong.

 The handlebar has a really low setting which you don't see on many scooters.
 Therefore if you have a small 3 year old, this could be an excellent choice as the scooter will last them for a long time.

-Lightweight scooters are easy for children to maneouvre and control so the deluxe scores well here.
-As your child gets older, taller and stronger they will inevitably be able to manage a heavier scooter but this is a great option for starting them off.
+Lightweight scooters are easy for children to handle so the deluxe scores highly here.
+As a child gets older, taller and stronger they will inevitably be able to manage a heavier scooter but this is a great option for starting them off.

 Mini Micro Classic